-How to make Kombucha SCOBY from scratch using simple ingredients.
-Then brew kombucha at home 30 times cheaper.
+How to Make Kombucha SCOBY from scratch using simple ingredients.
+Then once you have kombucha mother make your own kombucha at home 30 times cheaper than store-bought.

 What Is a SCOBY?

-- Store bought Kombucha: You need to buy a bottle of plain (not flavored) GT’s original kombucha.
+- Store bought kombucha: You need to buy a bottle of plain (not flavored) GT’s original kombucha.
 Why GT’s?
 Because after “something happened in kombucha resale industry back in 2010” most store-bought kombuchas are too “clear” and “sterile”.
-You need to pick a bottle with brown and/or clear strands, and possibly even a mini baby “jelly fish” at the bottom of the bottle.
+You need to pick a bottle with brown and/or clear strands, and preferably even a mini baby “jellyfish” at the bottom of the bottle.
 Those brownish strands will become your SCOBY.

-- Black Tea: To grow a SCOBY, you need to use black tea only!
-To brew further batches of kombucha, any caffeinated tea works.
-Cost and taste wise I recommend to buy loose leaf tea.
-It is much cheaper than tea bags plus I am not a fan of “the paper” taste.
-Of course, organic is better.
+- Black Tea: To grow a SCOBY, you have to use black tea only!
+To brew further batches of kombucha, any caffeinated tea like green tea, white tea or black tea works.
+However, only black tea produces foolproof kombucha mother.
+Cost, taste and health wise I recommend to buy organic loose leaf tea, however you can use tea bags as well.

-- Sugar: You need white sugar.
-Coconut sugar, honey, maple syrup, agave etc. DO NOT work.
-I bought a 10 lb bag of organic cane sugar at Costco for $8.
-Nothing beats this price and if you are going to make kombucha on a regular basis, you gotta buy a huge bag.
-Now, do not freak out about sugar – we are just feeding the SCOBY to grow and at the end there will be barely any sugar left in your homemade kombucha.
+- White or Cane Sugar: Coconut sugar, raw sugar, honey, maple syrup, agave, stevia etc. do not work.
+I buy a 10 lb bag of organic cane sugar at Costco for kombucha making purposes.
+Now, do not worry about consuming large amount of sugar – we are just feeding the kombucha mother to grow and at the end there will be barely any sugar left in your fermented tea.

 - Water: I use tap water.
 I know many other sources recommend filtered water but boiled tap water has worked no problem for me so far.